 D. Each candidate will be allowed to address the chapter for a period of no longer than three (3) minutes.

-E. A simple majority of the eligible votes cast (50% + 1) is required for election to any office.
-Where no candidate receives a majority of the votes, a run-off election shall be held among the candidates with the two highest vote totals.
-In the event that one member shall have been elected to two or more offices, that member may select the office in which he or she will serve.
+E. A plurality of the eligible votes is required for election to any office that is contested.
+A simple majority of the eligible votes cast (50% + 1) is required for election to any office that is uncontested.
+In the event of a tie, a run-off election shall be held among the candidates with the two highest vote totals.
+If the tie is amongst all eligible candidates, the newly elected Executive Board will decide which candidate will hold the office.
+In the event that one member shall have been elected to two or more offices, that member may select the office in which he or she will serve. .

 Section 6: Proxies